Wall Street slips despite U.S. jobs data; bond prices rise

 Pro-Russian rebels shot down two Ukrainian helicopters on Friday, killing two crew members, while Moscow accused Kiev of wrecking hopes of peace by launching a "criminal" assault to retake the separatist-held town of Slaviansk.

-In the currency market, the dollar edged lower against the yen JPY= and was flat against the euro EUR=.
+In the currency market, the dollar edged lower against the yen and was flat against the euro, giving up earlier gains.

+Global markets were flat.
+The MSCI All-World Index lost 0.01 percent while the FTSEurofirst 300 fell 0.3 percent.

 (Additional reporting by Marc Jones in London; Editing by Meredith Mazzilli and Leslie Adler)